Manuals

 Converting MIDI and OSC

-OSCulator is a commercial application for Mac OS X and can be downloaded and purchased here.
-It is a converter tool for MIDI and OSC and allows complex routings to and from MIDI and OSC.
+OSCulator is a commercial application for Mac OS X. It is a converter tool for MIDI and OSC and allows complex routings to and from MIDI and OSC.
 Hence, it is the perfect companion to translate OSC messages from various gear to connect the devices to a larger and more powerful combined setup.

 blog-osc-automation-block2-01